-The Heckscher Foundation requires all applicants to complete logic model to help both your organization and the foundation understand exactly what you would do with Heckscher funds if awarded.
-Our Logic Model is intended to guide the applicant to set short and long term goals that the participants in the program you are asking us to support will accomplish with our grant.
+The Heckscher Foundation for Children requires all grant applicants to complete a logic model to help both your organization and our foundation understand exactly what you would do with Heckscher funds, if awarded them.
+Our logic model is intended to guide applicants to set short- and long-term goals that the participants in the program you are asking us to support will accomplish with our grant.

 The First Section: Activities or Strategies

-These are all the things that that YOU — your agency or organization — will do during the life of the grant to realize the outcomes you expect.
+These are all the things that YOU—your agency or organization—will do during the life of the grant to realize the outcomes you expect.
 Each of your entries should state WHAT will be provided to WHOM and WHEN.
 For example:

-- During the 2014-15 school year, we will provide an in-school ballet program for 100 first grade students at PS 100, once a week, for 1 hour each session.
+- During the 2018-19 school year, we will provide an in-school ballet program for 100 first-grade students at PS 100, once a week, for one hour each session.

-- We will run 4 six-week GED-prep sessions, each for 25 young men who are currently out-of-school and between the ages of 17-19, including “Next Steps” counseling.
+- We will run four six-week GED-prep sessions, each for 25 young men who are currently out-of-school and between the ages of 17-19.
+Each will also include “Next Steps” counseling.

-- Joe’s Jobs Camp will provide a summer job readiness boot camp, consisting of 2 weeks of employment readiness activities, 4 weeks of paid internships with corporate partners, and 2 weeks of supervised, individualized job search coaching.
+- We will provide a summer job readiness boot camp, consisting of two weeks of employment-readiness activities, four weeks of paid internships with corporate partners, and two weeks of supervised, individualized job search coaching.

-- Early intervention services for at least 30 siblings younger than 3 years of age.
+- Early intervention services for at least 100 siblings younger than 10 years of age

-- Case management for the most at-risk families served, at least 10.
+- Case management for 100 at-risk families served

 The Second (Middle) Section: Shorter-Term Outcomes